mchchoi/ORIE6125/Assignment/Project/README.md

 ```
 and the outputs are the predicted X_{T+1} using PF and the true X_{T+1}.

-We would like to investigate the effect of resample_interval in our PF.
-When resample_interval is set to 0, the predicted X_{T+1} is
+We would like to investigate the effect of changing resample_interval in our PF, with T = 100.
+The true X_{T+1} is 6.4517.

+When resample_interval is set to 1, the predicted X_{T+1} is 5.7665, and when the resample_interval is 5, the predicted X_{T+1} is 6.5573.
+When the resample_interval is 10, the predicted X_{T+1} is 5.9096.
+It shows that the particle filter performs reasonably well, especially when the resample_interval is set to 5, which yields an error rate of less than 2%!

 References
 ----------